INSANEWORKS/redmine_email_images/README.md

 ## Compatibility

-The latest version of this plugin is only tested with Redmine 2.6-stable and 3.3-stable.
+The latest version of this plugin is only tested with Redmine 5.